 TPO Roofing: Everything You Need To Know

 If you’ve seen a bright white roof, you may be familiar with TPO roofing.
-As one of the most common roof types of commercial facilities, TPO has some of the best energy savings for single-ply membrane roofing!
+As one of the most common roof types of commercial facilities, TPO has some of the best energy savings in commercial roofing.

-This article covers everything you need to know about TPO roofing.
+This article covers everything you need to know about TPO roofing, including:

 Thermoplastic Polyolefin is a single-ply roofing membrane that is one of the fastest-growing commercial roofing systems on the market.
 TPO roofing systems are a single layer of synthetics and reinforcing scrim used to cover flat roofs.